 What is Bora?

-Bora is a malicious software which is designed to encrypt files and create a ransom note ("_readme.txt") that contains information about how to decrypt data.
+Bora is malicious software designed to encrypt files and create a ransom message ("_readme.txt") that contains information about how to decrypt data.
 Software of this type is called ransomware.
-This particular ransomware was discovered by Michael Gillespie and is a part of Djvu, a family of ransomware-type programs.
+This particular ransomware infection was discovered by Michael Gillespie and is part of Djvu, a family of ransomware-type programs.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: